 3. Competent Bodies

-Within the by-law framework referred to above, the shareholders acting at a General Shareholders' Meeting are vested with the power to approve this Director Remuneration Policy, which constitutes the Company's highest-level rules on remuneration after the By-Laws.
+Within the by-law framework referred to above, the shareholders acting at a General Shareholders' Meeting are vested with the power to approve this Director Remuneration Policy, which constitutes the Company's highest-level set of rules on director remuneration after the By-Laws.

-Within the overall limit established in the By-Laws and in accordance with the provisions of law and this Director Remuneration Policy, the Board of Directors, upon a proposal of the Remuneration Committee, is vested with the power to specify the remuneration of the directors, except for remuneration consisting of the delivery of shares of the Company or of options thereon, or remuneration indexed to the value of the shares of the Company, which must be approved by the shareholders acting at a General Shareholders' Meeting.
+Within the overall limit established in the By-Laws and in accordance with the provisions of law and this Director Remuneration Policy, the Board of Directors, upon a proposal of the Remuneration Committee, specifies the remuneration of the directors, except for remuneration consisting of the delivery of shares of the Company or of options thereon, or remuneration indexed to the listing price of the shares of the Company, which must be approved by the shareholders acting at a General Shareholders' Meeting.